 The Place Value system we use today was a conceptual breakthrough.
 Rather than having different symbols for different values, the place value system uses different positions to represent different values.
 We can create a place value system using dots to represent the 18 dots we had above:

 Similarly, 69 can be represented in the following way:

 Here, as you can see, all we need is one symbol.
 However, we still need to write what each of the places represents on the top of the table (or remember it).
-So, can we create a system where the headers of the table are obvious or are easy to figure out?
+Can we create a system where the table's headers are apparent or are easy to figure out?

 Try out this algorithm and see if it works.
 We call this system of representation Base 10 since every place represents a power of 10.

-We don’t tend to use dots to represent numbers, both because it would take a lot of time and space.
-Rather, we use weird shapes like 4, 7 and 3.
-However, now we have ten shapes to remember in order to represent positive integers rather than the one shape we had above.
-So, we have chosen to compromise on the number of shapes we have to remember in order to save on space and energy.
+We don't tend to use dots to represent numbers because it would take a lot of time and space.
+Instead, we use weird shapes like 4, 7, and 3.
+However, now we have ten shapes to remember to represent positive integers rather than the one shape we had above.
+So, we have chosen to compromise on the number of shapes we have to remember to save on space and energy.

 Why do we represent numbers in base 10?
 There is no real reason apart from convention.
 Various cultures have used various bases for different purposes.
-We currently use a base 7 system for weeks and certain existing measurement systems such as feet, are base 12 (12 inches make 1 foot).
-Even our conventional measurement of time is not base 10, rather it is base 60 while our measurement of angle is out of 360.
+We currently use a base 7 system for weeks, and some existing measurement systems, such as feet, are base 12 (12 inches make 1 foot).
+Even our conventional measurement of time is not base 10.
+Instead, it is base 60, while our measurement of angles is out of 360.
 Computers use base 2.
-The Babylonians used base 12 or 60 while the Mayans used an interesting mixture of base 20 and base 5.
+The Babylonians used base 12 or 60, while the Mayans used an interesting mixture of base 20 and base 5.